haltu/muuri/README.md

 ### dragStart

-Triggered when dragging of an item begins (after dragInit).
+Triggered in the end of the *drag start* process when dragging of an item begins.

 **Arguments**